Microsoft/MCW-Intelligent-Vending-Machines/HOL/Step-by-step.md

     usePackage("RevoScaleR")
     ```

-30. Find TODO 2, and replace with the following code block to remotely connect to the R Server Operationalization service:
+15. Find `TODO 2`, and replace with the following code block to remotely connect to the R Server Operationalization service:

-    ```
+    ```r
     # TODO: 2.
 Configure remote login
     remoteLogin(
     deployr_endpoint = "http://<your-server-ip>:12800",